 Homemade ice cream makes a weekly appearance in our house.
-It's our favorite dessert, hands-down.
+It's our favorite dessert, hands down.
 I typically make custard-based ice creams, but today I'm sharing a quick and easy egg-free recipe.
-No double boiler required.
+No double boiler is required.

 The base of this ice cream is made with just three ingredients: